High Arctic Explorer: Svalbard, Greenland & Iceland

 There is no single supplement for passengers willing to share a cabin.
 For those who want their own cabin, the single supplement in a twin cabin is 1.5 times the cost of sharing with another passenger.

-Children must be over 8 years old to take this voyage.
+Children must be over 8 years old to join this voyage.

 Includes